marcionitao/gitsuchen/README.md

 # gitsearch

-It's a mobile app for searching repositories on Github
+It's a mobile app for dynamic searching repositories on Github

 ## Technologies